dimitri/pgcopydb/docs/ref/pgcopydb_list.rst

      --source            Postgres URI to the source database --filter <filename> Use the filters defined in <filename>
-     --cache             Cache table size in relation pgcopydb.table_size --drop-cache        Drop relation pgcopydb.table_size
+     --cache             Cache table size in relation pgcopydb.pgcopydb_table_size --drop-cache        Drop relation pgcopydb.pgcopydb_table_size
      --list-skipped      List only tables that are setup to be skipped --without-pkey      List only tables that have no primary key

-The ``--cache`` option allows caching the `pg_table_size()`__ result in the newly created table ``pgcopydb.table_size``.
+The ``--cache`` option allows caching the `pg_table_size()`__ result in the newly created table ``pgcopydb.pgcopydb_table_size``.
 This is only useful in Postgres deployments where this computation is quite slow, and when the pgcopydb operation is going to be run multiple times.

 __ https://www.postgresql.org/docs/15/functions-admin.html#FUNCTIONS-ADMIN-DBSIZE